alexshapalov/human-sql/README.md

 # human-sql

-Translator from human language to SQL using Open API.
+Translator from human language to SQL using Open API (ChatGPT-3).